• Top 30 UK university out of 123 institutions Guardian University Guide 2026

 Contact and Connection Parts 1 & 2

-This module is designed to be in two halves; equipping you with a wide range of skills to work in extra-therapeutic and systemic ways with others, including group facilitation, supervision, teaching and leadership, as well as examining how becoming more in tune with our instincts and somatic experiencing affects our ability to connect on a deeper level in relationship.
+The module is designed to be in two halves; equipping you with a wide range of skills to work in extra-therapeutic and systemic ways with others including group facilitation, supervision, teaching and leadership, as well as examining how becoming more in tune with our instincts and somatic experiencing affects our ability to connect on a deeper level in relationship.

 Spirituality and Transpersonal Perspectives

-This module is designed to stretch your existing understanding of the ways in which humans experience the extraordinary, the wider notions of belonging and connection, and recover and embrace ‘lost’ or discounted parts of themselves.
+The module is designed to stretch your existing understanding of the ways in which humans experience the extraordinary, the wider notions of belonging and connection, and recover and embrace ‘lost’ or discounted parts of themselves.
+The ability to think critically and expansively about these topics will enable a greater acceptance of clients and professional creativity of thought.

 Embracing the Unknown